pixodesk/pixodesk-svg-animator/README.md

 JSON-only.
 Each effect on `node.effects` is a structural transformation the **Player materialises at runtime** (extra `<use>` copies, wrapping `<g>`s, etc.).
-In **SVG export** the editor materialises the same effects ahead of time, so the exported SVG already contains the expanded structure — `node.effects` is absent.
+In the **Pre-rendered SVG** export the editor materialises the same effects ahead of time, so the exported SVG already contains the expanded structure — `node.effects` is absent.

 ```js
 { type: 'rect', id: '_px_r', x: 0, y: 0, width: 60, height: 60, fill: '#3b82f6',